ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 In Zcash, difficulty threshold calculations are performed using unsigned 256-bit integers.
 Rust has no standard `u256` type, but there are a number of crates available which implement the required operations on 256-bit integers.
-Zebra abstracts over the alternative `u256` implementations using its `ExpandedDifficulty` type.
+Zebra abstracts over the chosen `u256` implementation using its `ExpandedDifficulty` type.

-In Zcash, time values are 32-bit integers.
+In Zcash, time values are unsigned 32-bit integers.
 But the difficulty adjustment calculations include time subtractions which could overflow an unsigned type, so they are performed using signed 64-bit integers in `zcashd`.